 Consider the Extra Responsibility

 Having a family is difficult enough at times, so you should consider whether you have the time to take on the extra responsibility of a pet.
-Many pet owners rush into the decision, and then when it comes down to it, they are unable to give the time and care that a pet requires and deserves.
+Although there’s no doubt that there’s lots of help available, both online on websites such as Central Park Paws or offline at your trusted vet’s or support from a friend, when it comes down to it, the pet is still largely your responsibility.
+Many pet owners rush into the decision, and then when it comes down to it, they are unable to give the time and care that a pet requires and deserves, there are more such responsibilities to keep up with.
 So, you should think about whether you are prepared to walk a dog twice a day or will be able to make the necessary care arrangements for your hamster next time you want to go away on a two-week holiday.

 Think About the Extra Cost